SkoolNotes/Taproot/2020HIST201/KBhHIST201Qing1500s.md

         * Fights of independence broke out amoung the Marathas and the Hindu-predominant north between 1674-1680
     * In the end, Aurangzeb ended his life noting "I don't know who I am, nor what I have been doing"
     * Marathas won great parts of Mughal territory
-        * Empire's rulers force to pay tribute
+        * Empire's rulers force to pay tribute to Marathas
-        * Other governors in the Mughal empire won Deccan, but
+        * Others paid a largely symbolic to the Mughals